 - Freelance Writing + Photography

-- Education: Developing Influencer Programs, the Millennial Market, Innovation in the Travel Industry
+- Education: Influencer Marketing, Connecting w/ Millennials, Innovation in the Travel Industry

-- Branding, Positioning + Go-to-Market Strategy for Travel Startups
+- Branding, Positioning + GTM Strategy for Travel Startups

 - Blog Life

-One day, I’d also love to take on projects about the Power of Play, and Why You Should Go Dancing at Least Once a Week (cognitive acuity, endorphin release, etc.).
-Making moves there.
+One day, I’d also love to take on projects about the importance of play, and why you should go dancing at least once a week (cognitive acuity, endorphin release, etc.).
+Stay tuned.

 Check out my Work With page for more.